gaborpapp/ciUI/README.md

 - Moving Plot/Graph
 - Image Display, Image Color Sampler

-This library allows for rapid UI design and development.
+This library allows for rapid UI design and development, which is important when designing/sketching with code.
 Widget layout is semi-automatic, and can be easily customized. ciUI is a GL based GUI and uses Cinder's drawings calls to render its widgets.
 It integrates into Cinder projects very easily since it follow’s Cinder’s Block ideology.
-There are many examples included in the download that show how to add widgets, customize their placement, get values from different types of widgets, set widget values, add callback functions for gui events, saving and loading settings, and more.
+There are many examples included in the download that show how to add widgets, customize their placement, get values from different types of widgets, automagically bind class variable to sliders, buttons, etc, set widget values, add callback functions for gui events, saving and loading settings, and more.

 This UI library was inspired & influenced by: